dessertlab/CFTA/README.md

 **What the script does.** Runs the baseline decomposition (the same TV / DE / IE / SE as RQ2) on every generator's scored corpus for the SA models they share, and compares the point estimates and sign verdicts side by side.
-TEMPLATE is the negative control: its tone is independent of the protected attribute given the context, so its direct effect is expected to be near zero.
+TEMPLATE is the control for the generation step: its tone is independent of the protected attribute given the context, so it adds no attribute-correlated content of its own (see the paper, RQ0).

 **Outputs** go to `RESULT/<ATTR>/GENERATOR_COMPARISON/`, split into `AGGREGATE/` (pooled over scenarios) and `PER_SCENARIO/`.
 Each folder holds a wide table with the